Small Irish traders join export rush

 “I think everyone in Ireland is looking to export at the moment, it’s only the show in town,” said John O‘Connell, co-founder of the drinks company.

-While local exporters are dwarfed by larger multinationals in terms of output - accounting for less than 15 percent of exports - they employ the same number as the rival juggernauts which include tech and pharma A-listers such as Google (GOOG.O) and Pfizer (PFE.N).
+While local exporters are dwarfed by larger multinationals in terms of output - accounting for less than 15 percent of exports - they employ the same number as the rival juggernauts which include tech and pharma A-listers such as Google and Pfizer.

 This means their role in job creation is vital in a country where a bloated social welfare bill accounts for a third of all government spending and unemployment remains stubbornly high at almost 15 percent.